-- A detailed 'As-is' study to flag all the potential problems at the different interfaces - Delivery of the basic (Phase I and Phase II) system with the functionality covering qualification management, applications, admission, registration, prospective students, and postgraduates - Review of all accountabilities and weaknesses in the basic system - Prioritise the plan and the implementation of the next phase of process and systems renewal (partially completed in Gap Analysis and ITP Systems and Administration plans) - Clean-up of all old data and clean-up of the catalogues
+- A detailed 'As-is' study to flag all the potential problems at the different interfaces - Delivery of the basic (Phase I and Phase II) system with the functionality covering qualification management, applications, admission, registration, prospective students, and postgraduates - Review of all accountabilities and weaknesses in the basic system - Prioritise the plan and the implementation of the next phase of process and systems renewal (partially completed in Gap Analysis and ITP Systems and Administration plans) - Clean-up of all old data and clean-up of the catalogues - Submit indicators for tracking to the Implementation Committee

 Accountability and Implementation: A cross-functional task team.
-Convenor: Registrar.
+Convenor: Registrar: Systems and Administration.
 Director: Student Academic Services, Director: UFS Marketing and Student Recruitment, Director: Academic Planning, Director: DIRAP, Deans, Faculty managers, Campus Principal and Campus Vice-Principal: Academic and Research of Qwaqwa, Principal of South Campus, Student representation, representative from ICT, representative from International Affairs, representative for Student Affairs, Implementation consultants, Finance representative, representative of Housing and Residence Affairs, Director: Institutional Information Systems (IIS).

-Indicators: Mitigation of risks as identified in the audit reports.
+Some possible indicators: Mitigation of risks as identified in the audit reports.
 Automated systems and processes.
 Reduced number of queries, requests, complaints and appeals.
 Seamless recruitment to graduation lifecycle and value chain, excellent services, data integrity and credibility.
 Consistency in the application of policy, rules and requirements on an institutional level.

-3.9 Multi-campus Model
+3.10 Multi-campus Model